In the spirit of the blog and eating healthy, we think you should be dress-up as a fruit or vegetable for this Halloween!

 Which is your favorite veggie/fruit adult costume?
 Do you have what it takes to make a fruit or a fancy vegetable costume at home?
 You can also pick further ideas from our recipes and posts

-Enjoy this board of Fruit & Vegetable costumes and let your creative juices flow!
+Enjoy the Fruit & Vegetable costumes board and let your creative juices flow!

 Happy Halloween to you, family and friends!